Houston, there’s no problem here!

 25. Discovery Green

-If you are in Houston and you got time to kill, head down to the Discovery Green.
+If you are in Houston and you got time to kill, another top place to visit in Houston is Discovery Green.
 Located in Downtown Houston, the Discovery Green is a public urban park which houses a lake, multiple bandstands for various public performances, a well maintained children’s area, two dog runs and much more.
 Ever since its inception in the year 2008, the Discovery Green has been one of the favorite chilling-out spots for the locals in the city.
 Some of the special attractions for the kids include a splash pad and an ice skating rink.
 With live music, view of a beautiful lake and plenty of people around, the Discovery Green is not a place to be missed.

 Try to plan your visit during a festival to be bowled over by the extravagant decorations!